 Under our established commercial paper program, we may issue and sell unsecured short-term promissory notes (commercial paper) up to \$1.5 billion.
-The maturities of the commercial paper may vary but not exceed 397 days from the date of issuance.
-At each of the periods ended January 31, 2025 and July 31, 2024, no amounts were outstanding under this program.
+The maturities of the commercial paper may vary but will not exceed 397 days from the date of issuance.
+During the three months ended April 30, 2025, we temporarily increased the capacity of our commercial paper program from \$1.5 billion to \$2.0 billion to support our seasonal working capital needs.
+As of April 30, 2025, the capacity of the commercial paper program was \$1.5 billion.
+At each of the periods ended April 30, 2025 and July 31, 2024, no amounts were outstanding under this program.